faty-gass/eurosport-test/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`
+### `yarn format`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Auto format all the files according to the prettier configuration.

 ### `yarn build`